January 2012

 OpenBlock website updated

 It looks a lot nicer now.
 (We’re using a Woo theme.)
+And I’ve started a FAQ.

 January 2011